-This course is a historical survey of religious architecture, primarily the religious buildings of the Catholic, Protestant, and Eastern Orthodox traditions.
-Lectures, assigned readings, and class discussion emphasize architectural iconography and the way in which these buildings functioned for changing social or worship needs over the course of the centuries.
-After some initial consideration of sacred sites in general, we begin with the Jewish structures of the tent, Temple, and synagogue, and then move onto Christian house-churches, basilicas, monasteries, cathedrals, meeting houses, and mega-churches in Europe and the Americas.
-The last part deals with contemporary worship spaces designed for the renewed liturgies of the faith traditions.
-Class meetings are supplemented by visits to houses of worship in the New Haven area, and students may either write a research paper or create a project with scale model.
+This course is an historical survey of the sacred spaces of the Catholic, Protestant, and Eastern Orthodox traditions.
+The emphasis is on the iconography of architecture and on the way in which these buildings have functioned for changing worship needs over the course of centuries.
+The course begins with the Jewish structures of the tent, temple, and synagogue, and then moves to Christian house-churches, basilicas, monasteries, cathedrals, and parishes in Europe and the Americas.
+Guest architects speak and the class visits several local houses of worship.
+The last part of the course deals with twenty-first-century worship spaces designed for contemporary liturgy.
+Students may do a final research paper or a practical design project with plan, renderings, and model.
 Also REL 847b.